Use the scripting environment

 The scripting environment updates to include an In[ ] cell, as well as a toolbar.

-The scripting environment is now ready to create, load, and run scripts.
+The scripting environment is now ready to use to create, load, and run scripts.

-Your script is automatically saved under the Scripts heading in the data pane with the name Insights Script.
-The script can be renamed using the Rename script button Rename script.
+The script is automatically saved under the Scripts heading in the data pane with the name Insights Script.
+You can rename the script using the Rename script button Rename script.

 The following options are also available for the script using the Dataset options button Dataset options: